 In comparison Japan’s monsters are pretty badass.
 Godzilla, a foul-tempered prehistoric sea monster prone to tantrums destroyed Tokyo several times and was pretty much impervious to conventional weaponry.
 Godzilla’s nemesis, the fierce Mothra was a powerful psychic (not in the “unfold the mysteries of your future for $29” sort of way) who could really blow your mind…away.
 Then there are the Oni, a number of supernatural ogres with really cool powers.
 Oni can cause disease and disaster and are associated with bad luck, misfortune and the consumption of human flesh.

 To my friend Carlos, a devotee of manga (Japanese comics) as well as mangia (the Italian verb for “eat”), Oni Noodles is a combination of two of Japan’s most sublime offerings: monsters and ramen.
-He practically lives at the Marble Street Brewery on Sundays when Oni Noodles is on the premises.
+He practically used to live at the Marble Street Brewery on Sundays when Oni Noodles was on the premises.
 We finally acquiesced to his repeated requests for us to join him for a bowl of “the very best ramen in Albuquerque.”
 It was an education on the fine points on Oni, both the motorized mobile kitchen (that’s food truck to you, Bob) and the Japanese monster.
 Standing next to the truck’s black banner, Carlos explained the facial features of the oni (a horned and fanged terror) though my rapt attention was more focused on the bowl of ramen beneath the creature’s fierce countenance.

-Befitting a mobile kitchen, the menu is rather limited–a couple of small plates, two signature ramen dishes and add-ons to take your ramen to the next level (and its baseline is already stratospheric).
+Befitting a mobile kitchen, the menu was rather limited–a couple of small plates, two signature ramen dishes and add-ons to take your ramen to the next level (and its baseline is already stratospheric).
 Call it a limited menu with unlimited deliciousness.
 On the day of our inaugural visit, another mobile kitchen was parked on Marble Street.
 While that mobile kitchen had a long menu, Oni Noodles had a long line.
 Patrons were queued up like fanatic iPhone users on the date of a product launch.
 We almost felt sorry for the other mobile kitchen, but not for very long.

-Our first indication that Oni Noodles was a different (nay, elevated) mobile kitchen came when our small plate arrived.
+24 March 2019: Our first indication that Oni Noodles was a different (nay, elevated) mobile kitchen came when our small plate arrived.
 It was served on a real plate, not the paper plates associated with your typical mobile kitchen dining experience.
 Posed on a pristine semi-rectangular vessel were a trio of smoked pork belly steamed buns (smoked pork belly, pickled apple, persimmon, sweet chile).
 Imbued with an olfactory-arousing smokiness which left us wishing we’d never have to wash our hands again, these hand-held treats were like a celestial syzygy, each component melding into a cohesive, singular whole.
 We’ll remember that coalescence of diverse flavors for a long time.

-Masuharu Morimoto, my very favorite (by far) Iron Chef, described ramen as “a dish that’s very high in calories and sodium.”
+24 March 2019: Masuharu Morimoto, my very favorite (by far) Iron Chef, described ramen as “a dish that’s very high in calories and sodium.”
 He quipped that “one way to make it slightly healthier is to leave the soup and just eat the noodles.”
 While his “high in calories and sodium” descriptor may well be veracious, there’s no way you’d ever want to discard any of the components of the Pecan Dashi Ramen (smoked tofu, red chile tare, pecan broth, daikon, squash, cabbage, shitake, slow egg, chile oil, scallion).
 This is a magical elixir, a swoon-inducing bowl of cohesive components that will delight your taste buds.
 Perhaps only the prenatal experience of swimming in amniotic fluid is as soothing as the pecan broth being slurped up (slowly so you can savor its richness).
 Add smoked bone marrow to make an already magnificent dish transformative.

-For some of us, the term “shoyu,” the Japanese name for soy sauce, has a lip-pursing effect.
+24 March 2019: For some of us, the term “shoyu,” the Japanese name for soy sauce, has a lip-pursing effect.
 Indeed, even “low sodium” soy sauce seems to have a week’s allowance of salt.
 With ramen, we seem to forget shoyu has such a high sodium content.
 Who wants to think about how salty a dish is when we’re focused on how wonderful it tastes as we’re savoring each spoonful.
 The Shoyu Ramen (smoked pork belly, pork bone broth, daikon, squash, cabbage, shitake, slow egg, chile oil, scallion) at Oni Noodles is an exemplar of fresh ingredients swimming in the richness of bone broth which, by the way, can improve digestion, allergies, immune health, brain health, and much more.
 Lest I be remiss, the noodles on both swimming pool-sized bowls of ramen, are perfectly al dente.

 Albuquerque, New Mexico